Development¶

 Adding new dependencies¶

-Poetry is used to manage the dependencies of the platform.
+uv is used to manage the dependencies of the platform.
 To add a new dependency use

-$ poetry add <whatever>
+$ uv add <whatever>

-and then commit the pyproject.toml
+and then commit the pyproject.toml and uv.lock.

-If this is a development dependency then use the --dev
+If this is a development dependency then use the --dev flag, see the uv documentation for more details.

-and commit the updated poetry.lock
+and commit the updated uv.lock.

-The containers will need to be rebuilt after running these steps, so stop the make runserver
+The containers will need to be rebuilt after running these steps, so stop the make runserver process with CTRL+C and restart.

 Going to Production¶